OSSOS finds an Exponential Cutoff in the Size Distribution of the Cold Classical Kuiper belt: Discussion

 Some caution is thus warranted because what is observed today in the cold-classical Kuiper belt is, in this paradigm, the end state of streaming instability plus later accretion and erosion.
 If the latter two processes are indeed negligible (or could be successfully modeled) then the shape of the cold classical belt $H$-magnitude distribution becomes a {\it direct} measure of the outcome of the planetesimal formation process from the streaming instability.
 Future numerical work can then in principle constrain the protoplanetary disk's parameters (surface density, viscosity, etc.) as one targets reproducing the observed distribution in the preserved cold classical belt.

-Regardless of a possible link with the SI process, our analysis of the OSSOS++ sample has provided a robust high-fidelity measure of the luminosity function of the cold component of the Kuiper belt.
+Regardless of a possible link with the SI process, our analysis of the OSSOS++ sample has provided a robust high-fidelity measure of the $H_r$ distribution of the cold component of the Kuiper belt.
 This analysis is enabled by the precise characterization of the OSSOS++ surveys.
-The derived luminosity function exhibits an exponentially tapered form and, from the current evidence, is representative of the initial distribution resulting from planetesimal formation.
+The derived shape exhibits an exponentially tapered form and, from the current evidence, is representative of the initial distribution resulting from planetesimal formation.